Man in Black (Lost): Before the crash of Oceanic 815

 Prior to the twentieth century, The Man in Black's earliest chronological appearance occurs in the sixth-season episode "Across the Sea", which depicts his birth on the island to a woman named Claudia (Lela Loren), whose ship breaks apart offshore.
 An unnamed woman (Allison Janney) delivers him and his twin brother Jacob (Mark Pellegrino) but kills their mother and raises the boys herself.
 Jacob is swaddled in light cloth while The Man in Black is wrapped in dark.
 The woman raises the twins to be ignorant of a world beyond the island and of death itself.
 She also raises them to be distrustful of humanity, whom she regards as corrupt and dangerous.
 At age thirteen, the twins discover the other survivors of Claudia's ship on the island, and their adoptive mother takes them to a mysterious cave filled with light with a stream running into it.
 She tells them it is "The Heart of the Island" and one day they will be its caretakers.
-Soon after, Claudia's ghost appears to the young Man in Black and tells him the truth about his "mother."
+Soon after, Claudia's ghost appears to the young Man in Black and tells him the truth about his "mother".
 After he confronts his adoptive mother with this information, he leaves to join Claudia's crew.
 Jacob visits his brother at the survivors' camp at various points over the course of the next thirty years, during which time The Man in Black comes to believe his mother was right in calling humanity inherently corrupt.
 Despite this, he stays with the crew because they are a means to his finding a way off the island, which involves their use of the island's strange electromagnetic properties.
-When the woman learns this, she appoints Jacob as the new caretaker of "The Heart of the Island."
+When the woman learns this, she appoints Jacob as the new caretaker of "The Heart of the Island".
 She then visits The Man in Black at the bottom of a well where he is planning to install a wheel to enable his use of the energy to leave the island.
 She knocks him unconscious, and then apparently massacres the people in the camp and destroys the well; enraged, The Man in Black kills her with a dagger.
-Jacob retaliates by beating his brother and throwing him in the stream leading into the tunnel of light.
+Jacob retaliates by attacking his brother and throwing him in the stream leading into the tunnel of light.
 A cloud of black smoke then emerges from the cave, suggesting it is The Man in Black's consciousness.
 After a while, Jacob finds The Man in Black's body in a pool nearby and places it in a cave with his adoptive mother's corpse, along with a pouch containing the black and white stones they used in their game as children.
 It is consequently suggested that the black smoke's ability to take shape of dead people on the island led it to adopt The Man in Black's shape.